-Section 5(a) Medical services and supplies provided by physicians and other health care professionals

-Important things you should keep in mind about these benefits:

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person for PPO services and \$400 per person for non-PPO services (\$700 per family for PPO services and \$800 per family for non-PPO services).
+Section 5(a) Medical services and supplies provided by physicians and other health care professionals provided by physicians and other health care professionals Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible is: \$350 per person for PPO services and \$400 per person for non-PPO services (\$700 per family for PPO services and \$800 per family for non-PPO services).
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+We added "(No deductible)" to show when the calendar year deductible does not apply. • The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+When no PPO provider is available, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-You pay

-After the calendar year deductible

-all benefits in this Section. es not apply.

-PPO: \$20 copayment (No deductible), \$30 copayment for specialist care (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount

-A C

-1 Professional services of physicians (except surgery) PPO: 15% of the Plan allowance • In an urgent care center Non-PPO: 25% of the Plan allowance and any During a hospital stay difference between our allowance and the billed amount In a skilled nursing facility • Initial examination of a newborn child covered under a family enrollment • In your home • Contraceptive devices supplied by a physician Note: We cover contraceptive drugs under Prescription Drug Benefits, Section 5 (f) Not covered: All charges Telephone consultations, mailing, faxes, emails or any other communication to or from a physician, hospital or other medical provider.
-Lab, X-ray and other diagnostic tests You pay Tests, such as: PPO: 15% of Plan allowance Blood tests Non-PPO: 25% of the Plan allowance and any • Urinalysis difference between our allowance and the billed amount Non-routine pap tests Note: If your PPO provider uses a non-PPO lab or • Pathology radiologist, we will pay non-PPO benefits for any lab and X-ray charges. • X-rays lab and A-ray charges.
-Non-routine Mammograms CAT Scans/MRI Scans/PET Scans • Ultrasound Electrocardiogram and EEG • Sonograms Hearing test (when medically necessary) Preventive care, adult A routine physical exam - one per person each calendar year PPO: \$20 copayment (No deductible), \$30 copayment for specialist care (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount
+Benefit Description You Pay Note: The calendar year deductib We say "(No deduc le applies to almost all benefits in this Section. ctible)" when it does not apply.
+Diagnostic and treatment services Professional services of physicians (except surgery)In physician's office PPO: \$20 copayment (No deductible), \$30 copayment for specialist care (No deductible) Medical consultations Non-PPO: 25% of the Plan allowance and any difference between • Injections our allowance and the billed amount Note: We pay for surgery services by a physician under Surgical services Section 5(b).
+Supplies provided by a physician during an office visit are covered under Section 5(a) of the brochure.
+Outpatient physical therapy, occupational therapy, and speech therapy are covered under Section 5(a).
+Treatment for Mental and Nervous Disorders, Alcoholism and Substance Abuse is covered under Section 5(e).
+Professional services of physicians (except surgery) PPO: 15% of the Plan allowance • In an urgent care center Non-PPO: 25% of the Plan allowance and any difference between • During a hospital stay our allowance and the billed amount • In a skilled nursing facility • Initial examination of a newborn child covered under a family enrollment • In your home Contraceptive devices supplied by a physician Note: We cover contraceptive drugs under Prescription Drug Benefits, Section 5 (f) Not covered: Telephone consultations, mailing, faxes, emails or any other communication to or from a physician, hospital or other medical provider.
+All charges.